 Minnesota Trappers Association Scholarship Program

-We, as an organization understood that such an investment in the future would help ensure that first time trappers had a working understanding of state game laws regarding trapping, practical trapping techniques that treat furbearers respectfully as well as understanding the importance of ethical conduct in the field when interacting with other citizens and fellow sportsmen.
+We, as an organization, understood that such an investment in the future would help ensure that first-time trappers had a working understanding of state game laws regarding trapping, practical trapping techniques that treat furbearers respectfully as well an understanding of the importance of ethical conduct in the field when interacting with other citizens and fellow sportsmen.

-Undeterred, the MTA agreed to shoulder sole responsibility for the funding and administration of the Program and in 2007 entered into an agreement with the Commissioner of Natural Resources which became state law fully implemented in 2008.
-Since that time MTA has certified (free-of-charge) nearly five thousand first time trappers for licensure here in Minnesota without a dime of taxpayer money spent This milestone was accomplished exclusively by volunteer trapping instructors certified through the Association in cooperation with MN DNR.
+Undeterred, the MTA agreed to shoulder sole responsibility for the funding and administration of the Program and in 2007 entered into an agreement with the Commissioner of Natural Resources, which became state law and fully implemented in 2008.
+Since that time, MTA has certified (free-of-charge) nearly five thousand first-time trappers for licensure here in Minnesota without a dime of taxpayer money spent.
+This milestone was accomplished exclusively by volunteer trapping instructors certified through the Association in cooperation with MN DNR.

-Our primary source of revenue for administering this Program is through our annual MTA Gun Raffle in which the Association gives away more than a dozen firearms, an ATV, wild fur clothing and other useful prizes all for the benefit of our statewide Education efforts.
-In accordance with our MN Charitable Gaming License (which governs raffle activities) all profits must be spent on Education.
-For the past twenty plus years, MTA has annually offered college scholarships to individuals who understand the importance of the role modern fur trapping plays in attaining wildlife management goals, the depth of the outdoor experience and keeping alive the proud traditions of our ancestors that explored and settled what would one day become the Great State of Minnesota that we know and love.
+Our primary source of revenue for administering this Program is through our annual MTA Gun Raffle, in which the Association gives away more than a dozen firearms, an ATV, wild fur clothing, and other useful prizes, all for the benefit of our statewide Education efforts.
+Under our MN Charitable Gaming License (which governs raffle activities), all profits must be spent on Education.
+For the past twenty-plus years, MTA has annually offered college scholarships to individuals who understand the importance of the role modern fur trapping plays in attaining wildlife management goals, the depth of the outdoor experience, and keeping alive the proud traditions of our ancestors that explored and settled what would one day become the Great State of Minnesota that we know and love.